Roma Traditions ~ 1 Day Cooking

 Pasta has been an Italian tradition for hundreds of years.
 To passionate Italians, pasta is poetry.
 They’re so devoted to their national dish, there’s even a pasta museum in Pontedassio, Italy, filled with antique pasta-making implements and dried specimens of pasta dating back 100 years.

-Italiano, Marco Polo, has been given credit for introducing pasta to Italy.
+Italian explorer, Marco Polo, has been given credit for introducing pasta to Italy.
 However, there’s evidence that the ancient Etruscans in Italy were eating pasta at least 1600 years before Marco Polo was born.
-Not to mention the Chinese, who were eating a noodles in 3000 BC.
+Not to mention the Chinese, who were eating noodles in 3000 BC.
 The Ancient Greeks and Romans had discovered the simple delights of pasta long before Marco Polo.
-In fact, Greek mythology suggests that the Greek God ‘Vulcan’ invented a device that made “strings of pasta dough”.
+In fact, Greek mythology suggests that the Greek God ‘Vulcan’ invented a device that made “strings of pasta dough.”

 Pastas

-From spaghetti to maccheroni, pastas are infinite.
+From spaghetti to maccheroni and ravioli, pastas are delicious and infinite.
 Italy’s pasta list includes:

 - sedani-a long tube shape